Sacred Touch Healing For Women.

 3. Reframing Intimacy

-We explored how her sexual behavior was attempting to meet emotional needs.
+We explored how her sexual behavioUr was attempting to meet emotional needs.
 By distinguishing between physical release and true connection, she began making more conscious choices.

 4. Nature as Co-Therapist